Armspine/ChessForCloudlet/README.md

 # ChessForCloudlet
-This is a test program for my unfinished paper
+This is a test program for my unfinished paper!!!